 Skåne is the southern region in Sweden.
 It has close ties with Denmark, and it generally has the best weather in Sweden.

-The main city in Skåne is Malmö, and while we could easily just recommend this city, it feels more correct to recommend the entire region.
-In fact, you will probably find some of the smaller towns more interesting than Malmö, since they are closer to the idyllic Sweden that you have probably been imagining.
-The university city Lund is a fine example of an interesting place to go.
+The main city in Skåne is Malmö, and while we could easily just recommend this city rather than the region, it feels more correct to recommend the entire region.
+In fact, you will probably find some of the smaller towns more interesting than Malmö, since they are closer to the idyllic Sweden that you might have been imagining.
+The old university city Lund is a fine example of an interesting place to visit near Malmö.